Vertical Cloth Filters: Tertiary Filtration for Small Footprint

 3. Advantages: versatility and convenience at the highest level

 Vertical cloth filters are thus distinguished by their versatility.
-The following are the main advantages of the solution.
+The following are the main advantages of the system.

-• Easy integration into the installation context: the vertical disc filter solution is a plug & play one, so it can be supplied complete with every accessory needed for operation.
+- Easy integration into the installation context: the vertical disc filter system is a plug & play one, so it can be supplied complete with every accessory needed for operation.

 4. Technical data and performance